funcx-faas/helm-chart/README.md

     ```
 6. You can access your web service through the ingress or via a port forward
 to the web service pod.
 Instructions are provided in the displayed notes.
+[what ingress? there is no ingress resource created by helm? talking about the
+'service' resource for these?]

+now i see a bunch of srevices including a funcx endpoint

 7. You should be able to see the endpoint registering with the web service
 in their respective logs, along with the forwarder log.
 Check the endpoint's
 logs for its ID.

+[clarify which logs / *where* those logs are? explicitly which (3?) logs to
+look at... - who is registering with whom?]

 ### Database Setup
-Until we migrate the webservice to use an ORM, we need to set the database
+[Until we migrate the webservice to use an ORM, (remove roadmap from install instructions)]

+We need to set the database
-schema up using a SQL script.
-This is accomplished by an init-container that
+schema up using a SQL script. [clarify what is happening here... where is the SQL script? how is it run?
+the text makes it sound like init-container will run it? but I don't see any evidence of that]  This is accomplished by an init-container that
 is run prior to starting up the web service container.
 This setup image checks
 to see if the tables are there.
 If not, it runs the setup script.